Gaga, ‘A Star Is Born’ poised to dominate Golden Globes | WTOP

-When the 76th annual Golden Globe Awards get underway Sunday night, who takes home statuettes is only a small part of the intrigue.
+Alyssa Milano, the actress who was integral in making #MeToo go viral, said on the red carpet that in the past year a “really wonderful sisterhood has formed” and that they’re “really finding our voice through our pain and our collective pain.”
+But she added that she’s more concerned with women in underseen industries — farmworkers, those in the military, hotel employees — than those walking the red carpet alongside her.

-NEW YORK (AP) — When the 76th annual Golden Globe Awards get underway Sunday night, who takes home statuettes is only a small part of the intrigue.
+The 2018 Globes were the first major televised awards in Hollywood following the downfall of Harvey Weinstein and the subsequent push for greater gender equality in the film industry.
+This year, both attendees and the night’s hosts — Andy Samberg and Sandra Oh — have signaled they’re planning a more celebratory and less serious evening.

-What the Hollywood Foreign Press Association’s Beverly Hills, California, ceremony lacks in gravitas it usually makes up for in freewheeling frivolity and fun.
+For the Globes, that’s a return to form.
+What the Hollywood Foreign Press Association’s ceremony lacks in gravitas it usually makes up for in freewheeling frivolity and fun.
 The free-flowing booze helps.

-This year’s show, which will be broadcast live Sunday on NBC at 8 p.m.
-EST following an hour of red-carpet pre-show coverage, likely has awards in store for Bradley Cooper’s Oscar front-runner “A Star Is Born,” Yorgos Lanthimos’ period romp “The Favourite,” the Amazon comedy series “The Marvelous Mrs. Maisel” and Ryan Murphy’s anthology series “The Assassination of Gianni Versace: American Crime Story.”
+This year’s show, which will be broadcast live on NBC following an hour of red-carpet pre-show coverage, likely has awards in store for Bradley Cooper’s Oscar front-runner “A Star Is Born,” Yorgos Lanthimos’ period romp “The Favourite,” the Amazon comedy series “The Marvelous Mrs. Maisel” and Ryan Murphy’s anthology series “The Assassination of Gianni Versace: American Crime Story.”

 Lady Gaga is poised to win not just one but two awards, for best actress in a drama and for the song “Shallow,” from “A Star Is Born.”
-(Gaga, who won a Globe in 2016 for her “American Horror Story: Hotel” performance, would still fall short of the three Globes won by Barbra Streisand for the 1976 version of “A Star Is Born.”)
+(Gaga, who won a Globe in 2016 for her “American Horror Story: Hotel” performance, would still fall short of the three Globes won by Barbra Streisand for the 1976 version of “A Star Is Born.”
+Aside from acting and singing, Streisand was also a producer and thus shared in the best picture win.)

-But the ceremony might hinge most on just what kind of party the Globes can muster this year.
-Last year’s ceremony, atypically serious for the Globes, was the first major awards show after the birth of the #MeToo movement following the Harvey Weinstein revelations.
-Female attendees wore black in solidarity.
-Presenter Natalie Portman pointedly introduced the “all male” directing nominees.
+But Sunday’s ceremony might hinge most on just what kind of party the Globes can muster this year.
+Last year’s ceremony was atypically serious for the Globes, with presenter Natalie Portman pointedly introducing the “all male” directing nominees.

 A year later, little dust has settled.
 Hollywood remains consumed with gender inequality and highly placed men have continued to fall.
 This year’s best director nominees are also all male again.